TnTech-ECE/F25_Team4_SmartGolfVisor/HUD_Detailed_Design.md

 #### Step 3 - Run Main Loop

 The main loop continuously monitors whether the IMU interrupt has been triggered.
 When the interrupt triggers, it reads and process acceleerometer and gyroscoppe measurements to determine if a golf swing has occured.
-If a swing is detected, the corresponding data metrics (ball speed, ball distance, launch angle, spin rate, smash factor) as well as shot direction, and coaching suggestion is retrieved and is sent to be updated to the HUD.
+If a swing is detected, the corresponding data metrics (ball speed, ball distance, launch angle, back spin, side spin) and coaching suggestion is retrieved and is sent to be updated to the HUD.

 <p align="center">
   <img src="https://hackmd.io/_uploads/S1cXR59bZg.png" alt="Figure 7: Pseudocode for HUD subsystem (Step 3)">